NilPointer-Software/bdfd-wiki/src/resources/discordIDSystem.md

 - Using a Emoji - `<:emojiName:emojiID>`
 - Mentioning a Guild - Guilds can't be mentioned.

-> 🧙‍♂️ Non-bots can use IDs to mention users too!
+> 🧙‍♂️ Non-bots can use IDs to mention objects too!